Latest news from the school – update for November 2024 to January 2025

 Her ambition is to qualify as a doctor, to come back and bring healthcare to the slums of Bombolulu.

 Martha’s story broke our hearts, but it’s typical.
 Orphans and single parent family children make up around half of our first class.
-Several of the parents are crippled with polio and are employed in the local Bombolulu Workshop for the disabled.
+Several of the parents are crippled with polio and are employed in the local Bombolulu Workshop For The Disabled.
 Many parents have to work on a casual basis or are unemployed, with full-time jobs hard to come by.

 What’s most common is they can’t send their children to school because they can’t afford the annual state school fees of around £150, even if they can find a school that has space.
 And even if they can, the nearest state school means the children have to walk 6 kilometers a day to get there and back.